MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Sitecore
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Sitecore and intelligently searching it with Microsoft Graph.
 It robustly indexes pages, attachments, and further generated document types in near real time.
-The connector fully supports Sitecore’s permission model and the user and group management in the associated Active Directory.
+The connector fully supports Sitecore’s permission model and the user and group management in the associated Entra ID.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-sitecore-connector)